turingschool-examples/backend_mod_1_prework/day_1/questions.md

 gets.chomp

 1. Name and describe two common string methods:
-.size is a method used to determine the size of the string.
+.size or .length is a method used to determine the size of the string.
 .split is a method that will split a string using spaces as a separator character.